 - Bring a Newspaper grocery ad to class. - Write a shopping list for at least eight items from your grocery ad. - You must purchase at least one fresh fruit, one vegetable, and some meat.
 The other items are your choice.
 Shopping list Price per unit How many?
-Your cost

-(fruit)

-(vegetable)

-(meat)

-Add up your purchases to get the total spent at the store: \$\

-Subscribe to Ag@School Class sets of Ag@School are FREE to Washington teachers.
-To subscribe send an email from your Own email address (do not use someone else's mailbox) to info@waic.net.
+Your cost regetable) Add up your purch nases to get the total spe ent at the store: \$ Subscribe to Ag@School Class sets of Ag@School are FREE to Washington teachers.
+To subscribe send an email from your OWN email address (do not use someone else's mailbox) to info@waic.net.
 In the subject line type "Subscribe".
-In the body of the message state the following: • Your name, grade you teach, and number of students in your class Your school's full name (no abbreviations please) School mailing address (for postal delivery) The county in which your school is located School phone number including area code You may also subscribe via postal mail by sending the above information to: Washington Ag in the Classroom • 975 Carpenter Road NE., Suite 301, Lacey, WA 98516 Subscriptions are not automatically renewed.
-Following delivery of the Spring issue, ę subscribers will receive an email request to complete a survey and renew their subscription or unsubscribe Thank you in advance for your feedback.
-Sorry, subscriptions are not accepted by phone
+In the body of the message state the following: - Your name, grade you teach, and number of students in your class - Your school's full name (no abbreviations please) - School mailing address (for postal delivery) - The county in which your school is located - School phone number including area code You may also subscribe via postal mail by sending the above information to: Washington Ag in the Classroom • 975 Carpenter Road NE., Suite 301, Lacey, WA 98516 Subscriptions are not automatically renewed.
+Following delivery of the Spring issue, subscribers will receive an email request to complete a survey and renew their subscription or unsubscribe.
+Thank you in advance for your feedback.
+Sorry, subscriptions are not accepted by phone The Agriculture Cycle AGRICULTURAL JOBS ARE EVERYWHERE The Agricultural Cycle employs millions of people in many different kinds of jobs.
+Follow the cycle below.
+At each step list two jobs taken from the word bank below.
+PRODUCTION: